navapbc/tf-ecs-example/docs/demo.md

 Build basic-app:
 ```
 cd basic-app/
+# the tagged image url should be based on the repo url you created previously
+YOUR_IMAGE=CHANGEME.dkr.ecr.us-east-1.amazonaws.com/ecs-example-app:latest
 # build and tag (change the repo path based on what you created earlier)
-YOUR_IMAGE=CHANGEME.dkr.ecr.us-east-1.amazonaws.com/ecs-example-app:latest
 docker build -t $YOUR_IMAGE .
 # push
 docker push $YOUR_IMAGE